 Your truck’s oil filter is the unsung hero of the engine, trapping dirt, metal particles, and other gunk that can cause serious damage.
 During every oil change, this filter needs to be replaced.
 A clogged filter can’t do its job, which means dirty oil will circulate through your engine.
 A professional service also includes inspecting other key filters, like those for fuel, air, and coolant.
 Keeping all your filters clean is one of the easiest ways to maintain your truck’s performance and efficiency, ensuring every system is breathing and flowing as it should be.

-The Full Fluid Check-Up
+More Than Just Oil: The Full Fluid Check

 A proper oil change is also the perfect time for a full fluid check-up.
 Technicians will inspect and top off all your truck’s essential fluids, not just the oil.
 This includes checking the coolant to prevent overheating, ensuring the power steering fluid is at the right level for smooth handling, and verifying the diesel exhaust fluid (DEF) levels.
 This multi-point inspection is a core part of any good preventative maintenance package.
 It gives you a complete picture of your truck’s health and helps you stay ahead of any potential issues, keeping you safe and your truck reliable.